Moco Museum Barcelona: Is It Worth the Hype?

 Moco is a good museum, not a great one.
 The Banksy collection is genuinely impressive — seeing this many original pieces in one place is rare.
 The Basquiat and Warhol works are solid.
 The digital installations are fun, especially if you haven't experienced immersive art before.

-The downsides: it's expensive for what you get (60–90 minutes for €18), and some visitors feel the experience leans toward Instagram spectacle rather than serious art engagement.
-The collection is smaller than you might expect, and the rotating exhibitions mean not everything you've seen online will be on display.
+The downsides: it's expensive for what you get (60–90 minutes for around €17–19), and visitor reviews note the experience leans toward Instagram spectacle rather than serious art engagement.
+The collection spans three floors with concentrated works on each level, and the building is narrow with limited space to step back for a proper view.